-Theorem 6.4.1 If a symmetric matrix A is diagonally dominant, then it is positive-definite.
+Theorem 6.4.1 If a symmetric matrix \mathbf{A} is diagonally dominant, then it is positive-definite.

 Note, however, that the converse is not true, i.e., a positive-definite matrix need not be diagonally dominant.
+Consider the matrix which it is not diagonally dominant, yet its eigenvalues are all positive: 0.080, 2.411, 16.91, with four digits.